 - Go to Settings > General > Reset.

 - Tap Reset All Settings to restore your iPhone to factory default.

 Pay attention: It’s necessary to back up vital files in advance because all data will lose after restoring to factory default.

 Case 2: iPhone Stuck in Rebooting Loop and You Can’t Turn on

 Fix 1: Perform a Hard Reset

-Hard reset is an effective way to resolve many issues, including iPhone restarting loop.
+Hard reset is an effective way to resolve any issues, including iPhone restarting loop.
 Here is a guide to follow.

 - iPhone 7 and 7 plus: Hold down Volume Down and Power buttons simultaneously for 10 seconds and let go when the Apple logo comes into sight.

-- iPhone 8 and X: Press Volume Up button for several seconds and release it.
+- iPhone 8 and X: Press the Volume Up button for several seconds and release it.
 Press Volume Down for several seconds.
-Then, press Power button and let it go until Apple logo appears.
+Then, press the Power button and let it go until the Apple logo appears.

 Fix 2: Take out SIM Card